tony-oliver/mdview/README.md

-Some few years ago, as [github](https://github.com) became immensely popular, I found that project sources (either [git](https://git-scm.com) repositories or tarballs) carried a `README.md` file, instead of the traditional ASCII `README` file.
+Some few years ago, as [github](https://github.com) became immensely popular, I found that project sources (either [git](https://git-scm.com) repositories or tarballs) started carrying a `README.md` file, instead of the traditional ASCII `README`.

 It frustrated me that there was no standard tool to render and display such markdown files (apart from text editors, clumsily showing the rendered version side-by-side with the marked-down source text).